-This draft article, which outlines the importance of getting qualified and competant help in your healing and reconnection journey, is excerpted from Lightning Path Workbook Two: Healing.
+This draft article, which outlines the importance of getting qualified and competent help in your healing and reconnection journey, is excerpted from Lightning Path Workbook Two: Healing.

 It would be nice if we could say that healing and reconnection are easy processes.
-It would be nice if we could simply wave a magic wand and say “abracadabra, you’re healed and connected.”
+It would be nice if we could wave a magic wand, say a magic word “abracadabra,” and you would be healed and connected.”
 But, we can’t.
-Healing and connecting can be tough processes and they can take a long time, especially if your childhood, adolescence and early adulthood experiences were difficult, and by that we mean violent, abusive, and neglectful.
+Healing and connecting can be tough processes and they can take a long time, especially if your childhood, adolescence, and early adulthood experiences were difficult, and by that, we mean violent, abusive, and neglectful.
 If you grew up in constant emotional, psychological, verbal, or physical assault, if as a child you experienced chronic neglect of your essential needs, if your life was chaos growing up, healing and connection will be difficult.
 In fact, in cases of extreme childhood/adolescent toxicity, which are far more prevalent than most of us would like to admit, the damage will be so profound, and the healing and connection might be so difficult, that to accomplish it, you’ll need to get some help.

-And note, this is not a statement about your strength or weakness.
+Understand, this is not a statement about your strength or weakness.
 It is just the way it is.
-Some of us have experienced so much damage that to heal and connect we’re going to need some help.
+Some of us have experienced so much damage that to heal and connect we are going to need some help.
 We may need that help now, or we may need it later.
 Experience enough trauma and even the toughest among us will eventually need professional assistance.
-Don’t be shamed into suffering in silence.
+Even the strongest weightlifter eventually reaches their limit.
+Do not be shamed into suffering in silence.
 If you need help, get it.

 Number one, follow your gut instincts.
 If you’re finding things are a challenge, if you seem stuck in the same place, if you feel like you are spinning your wheels, if you are feeling anxious that you are not moving forward, or if you have this annoying subterranean itch that just won’t go away, then you may need to get yourself some help.
 Follow your gut intuition.
 If you think you need help, get help.

 Just be careful about the observance part, that’s all.
-If somebody tells you about this awesome healer/therapist, but nothing changes in them, i.e., they haven’t resolved their issues or traumas, then don’t count on their advice, be wary.
+If somebody tells you about this awesome healer/therapist, but nothing changes in them, i.e., they haven’t resolved their issues or traumas, they are still disconnected from their family, they are still struggling with addiction, they still have visible self-esteem issues, then be wary.
 Don’t listen to their advice and don’t visit their therapist because a) their therapist probably isn’t effective, else there’d be some progress, and b) they aren’t in a position to accurately reflect or advise because they aren’t aware they are making no progress.

 You get the idea.

-Ensure that the help you are receiving is coming from someone who has studied and is knowledgeable in the issues you are seeking support with.
-You wouldn’t discuss your suicide ideations with your mechanic, unless he’s been on a successful healing path, and you shouldn’t discuss car repairs with a psychologist, unless they know something about cars.
+Ensure that the help you are receiving is coming from someone who has studied and has knowledge, expertise, and experience in the issues you are seeking support with.
+It is ill-advised to discuss relationship issues with a therapist who has been divorced multiple times.
+You wouldn’t discuss your suicide ideations with your mechanic, unless he’s been on a successful healing path, and you shouldn’t discuss car repairs with a psychologist unless they know something about cars.
 Focus and look for help in specific areas and look for healers that can help with the same.

 In addition to being qualified in the area you’re seeking help in, the therapist should also be competent.
 This is an important consideration.
-Sad to say, but not all healers (doctors, psychologists, empaths, etc.) will, for whatever reason, be competent in their practice.
+Sad to say, but not all healers (doctors, psychologists, empaths, etc.) will, for whatever reason, be competent in their practice, even though some of them have years of “book learning” behind them.
 Some will be struggling with their own emotional/psychological trauma and this will impact their ability to heal.
 Others may be deluding themselves about their own expertise and competence.
-It’s like an addictions counselor who is addicted to shopping, or a relationship counselor who doesn’t model healthy boundaries or has been divorced three times, or a psychotherapist whose is obsessive/compulsive…
+It’s like an addictions counsellor who is addicted to shopping, or a relationship counsellor who doesn’t model healthy boundaries or who has been divorced several times, or a psychotherapist whose is obsessive/compulsive…

 In general, you want to avoid healers who have unresolved issues of their own to deal with, especially when those issues are close to the ones you are dealing with.
-We point this out because it is in the nature of a healer to want to help others, but healers are no different than you.
+We point this out because it is a healer’s nature to want to help others, but healers are no different than you.
 They come from the same families that you come from and grow up with toxic socialization as we all do.
-Consequently, they experience the same traumas as we all do.
-Therefore, it is not safe to assume that just because a healer has gone to school, they are recognized by a professional organization, and they have their own practice, that they are sincere, effective, and competent in their chosen field.
+Consequently, they experience the same traumas as everybody else.
+Therefore, it is not safe to assume that just because a healer has gone to school, just because they are recognized by a professional organization, and just because they have their own practice, that they are sincere, effective, and competent in their chosen field.
 A healer can read all the books in the world and take all the best classes from all the best universities, but their effectiveness and competence as a healer will be compromised if they haven’t fully healed themselves.

-This is the unfortunate reality, i.e. that many healers are as sick, or perhaps even sicker, than you.
+This is the unfortunate reality.
+Many healers are as sick, or even sicker, than you.
 You can’t just throw yourself out into the healing space and hope for the best.
 You must take responsibility and be accountable for your own healing process.
 This means finding healers and making sure they are qualified and competent to help you with your healing process.

 Questions and Red Flags